Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Monte Carlo Simulation

-As shown in the lower left panel of Fig.~\ref{rec_d}, the background cross section exceeds that of the signal by more than an order of magnitude if no selection is applied on the number of $\tau$-jets, regardless of the $M_{recoil}$ cut.
-However, by selecting events with at least one $\tau$-jet and applying an appropriate $M_{recoil}$ cut, the signal and background cross sections can be brought to the same order of magnitude.
-Furthermore, for any given $M_{recoil}$ cut, the measurement precision is significantly improved when requiring a $\tau$-jet in the final state.
-The optimal precision of 6.2\% is achieved for events containing a $\tau$-jet and satisfying $\Delta M_{recoil} \leq 0.6$ GeV.
-Based on this, we apply the following $\bm \tau$\textbf{-jet cut} and \textbf{$\bm{M_{recoil}}$ Cut} that require
+As shown in the lower left panel of Fig.~\ref{rec_d}, the background cross section exceeds that of the signal by more than one order of magnitude if no selection is applied on the number of $\tau$-jets, regardless of the $M_{\mathrm{recoil}}$ cut.
+However, by selecting events with at least one $\tau$-jet and applying an appropriate $M_{\mathrm{recoil}}$ cut, the signal and background cross sections can be brought to the same order of magnitude.
+Furthermore, for any given $M_{\mathrm{recoil}}$ cut, the measurement precision is significantly improved when requiring a $\tau$-jet in the final state.
+The optimal precision of 6.04\% is achieved for events containing a $\tau$-jet and satisfying $\Delta M_{\mathrm{recoil}} \leq 0.60$ GeV.
+The choice reflects a balance between background suppression and signal retention: while a narrower window reduces background more effectively, it also excludes a significant fraction of signal events, thereby degrading the overall precision.
+Based on this, we apply the following $\bm \tau$\textbf{-jet cut} and \textbf{$\bm{M_{\mathrm{recoil}}}$ Cut} that require

 and